Feline hyperaldosteronism: Mechanism

 Aldosterone receptors are present on the epithelial cells of the distal nephron in the kidney.
 Aldosterone activates sodium channels that result in sodium resorption from the urine.
 Increased sodium and water retention results in systemic arterial hypertension.
 This increase in active sodium reabsorption generates an electrochemical gradient that leads to passive transfer of potassium from the tubular cells into the urine.
 This causes a lower total body concentration of potassium and potentially, hypokalemia.
 Hypokalemia affects polarization of nerve and muscle membranes, which causes episodic muscle weakness.

 Symptoms

-Most affected cats present with muscular weakness and/or ocular signs of hypertension.
+Symptoms primarily relate to the effects of hypokalemia (potassium depletion) and systemic arterial hypertension (elevated blood pressure).
+As the disease progresses, affected cats will present muscular weakness and/or ocular signs of hypertension.
 Signs of muscle weakness can include a plantigrade stance of the hindlimbs, cervical ventroflexion, inability to jump, lateral recumbency, or collapse.
 Ocular signs of arterial hypertension include mydriasis, hyphema, or blindness due to retinal detachment and/or intraocular hemorrhages.
 A palpable mass in the cranial abdomen is another potential finding.